OCA/connector-interfaces/connector_salesforce/README.rst

   Callback URL --> public_odoo_url/salesforce/oauth

-Once done you have to manage your app and ensure the `Refresh token is valid until revoked` parameter is set and configure the desired authorization of the app.
+Once done, you have to manage your app and ensure the `Refresh token is valid until revoked` parameter is set and configure the desired authorization of the app.